TinkerEdgeT/mendel-docs/GettingStarted.md

-# Getting Started with Debian on the i.MX8M
+# Getting Started with Mendel Linux

 ## Check out the repository